jannekeskitalo/player-session-service/README.md

   WITH CLUSTERING ORDER BY (start_ts DESC);

 // Last complete sessions by player
-CREATE MATERIALIZED VIEW complete_session_by_player as SELECT
+CREATE MATERIALIZED VIEW session_by_player as
+  SELECT
     player_id
   , session_id